Cookies & Cups > Recipes > Cookies > Glazed Butter Pecan Cookies

 What You’ll Need

-My glazed butter pecan cookies are essentially a 5-ingredient shortbread cookie beneath a creamy, nutty glaze.
+My glazed butter pecan cookies are essentially a 5-ingredient cookie beneath a creamy, nutty glaze.
 Like the cookie itself, the ingredients list is short and sweet (shortbread, get it?).
-Be sure to check out the full details further down in the recipe card!
+Be sure to check out the printable ingredients list further down in the recipe card.

 • Flour and Salt